PGPinformatics/PGPincubator/arvados-setup/README.md

 ```

 This will import the project `xsrc1-j7d0g-myprojectuuid11` from the
-local filesystem that was previously exported.
+local filesystem where it was previously exported.
 This will create new
 records on the destination cluster `xampl` for all the projects,
 subprojects and collections, and upload all the keep blocks.